Duncan Chisholm

 Duncan Chisholm (born 31 October 1968) is a Scottish fiddle player and composer.
 He has released seven solo albums as a solo artist.
 His studio album, Affric, released in 2012, was longlisted for the Scottish Album of the Year (SAY) Award.
 In 2022, he released a seventh studio album, titled Black Cuillin.
-He tours with the Scottish Gaelic singer Julie Fowlis' band.
+He tours with the Scottish Gaelic singer Julie Fowlis's band.
 He is also a founder member of the folk rock group Wolfstone.
 He played fiddle for Runrig.